-Although there has been a substantial amount of research on the habitat requirements of juvenile salmonids and the factors controlling the emigration and behaviour of smolts, there has been very little understanding of the environmental mechanisms controlling the entry, migration and the habitat requirements of adults within estuaries.
+Although there has been a substantial amount of research on the habitat requirements of juvenile salmonids and the factors controlling the emigration and behaviour of smolts, there has been very little work describing the migration of adult fish within estuaries.
+In addition, we have very little understanding of the environmental mechanisms controlling the entry, migration and the habitat requirements of adults within estuaries.
 In many river estuaries returning salmon congregate in holding areas for variable periods waiting for suitable freshwater conditions before continuing their spawning migration.
 This may make salmon stocks very susceptible to adverse conditions but losses may often go unnoticed.
 However, there is little information on the physical and water quality characteristics of these areas, their temporal and spatial distribution or the environmental and anthropogenic factors that may affect them.
 The purpose of the research is to describe the behaviour of adult salmon in estuary systems prior to freshwater entry and of salmon kelts as they return to sea.
 One of the potential causes of the decline in salmon stocks may be modification to the freshwater environment that result in changes to the thermal regime, thereby reducing the habitat available to salmon and affecting their survival and reproductive success.
 Such changes could be due to general climate warming and/or changes in flow regimes due to agricultural and other land-management practices, such as groundwater abstraction.
 The purpose of the research is to establish whether or not the freshwater thermal environment in rivers in England and Wales impacts on the migratory behaviour, and reproductive success of adult salmonids.